vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 these years… 2018

-More libraries can be discovered on the [Awesome-cl](https://github.com/CodyReichert/awesome-cl) list -and on GitHub. - cl-net libraries page
+More libraries can be discovered on the [Awesome-cl](https://github.com/CodyReichert/awesome-cl) list, on GitHub and on [Cliki](https://www.cliki.net/).

 # Application domains